 What we celebrate

-In 2018, ALL DIGITAL Awards will recognise individuals and organisations in four categories:
+In 2018, ALL DIGITAL Awards will recognise individuals and organisations in five categories:

 - Best e-facilitator